 Mergers and acquisitions, joint ventures and alliances among cable television providers, telecommunications companies and others may result in, among other things, greater scale and financial leverage and increase the availability of offerings from providers capable of bundling video, broadband and/or wireless services in competition with our services, and may exacerbate the risks described in our public filings.
-For example, in April 2018, T-Mobile US, Inc. ("T-Mobile") announced its acquisition of Sprint Corporation ("Sprint").
+For example, in October 2016, AT&T announced its acquisition of Time Warner, which was completed in June 2018.
+In addition, in December 2017, Walt Disney Company announced its acquisition of certain assets of Twenty-First Century Fox, Inc. These transactions may affect us adversely by, among other things, making it more difficult for us to obtain access to certain programming networks on nondiscriminatory and fair terms, or at all.

-We cannot predict the practical effect of the impact on us of T-Mobile's acquisition of Sprint (if approved), including, without limitation, the impact of any conditions on us (if any conditions are imposed).
+Also, in April 2018, T-Mobile US, Inc. ("T-Mobile") announced its acquisition of Sprint Corporation ("Sprint").
+We cannot predict the practical effect of the impact on us of T-Mobile's acquisition of Sprint (if approved), including without limitation, the impact of any conditions on us (if any conditions are imposed).
 However, it is possible that the outcomes resulting from this acquisition (if approved, with or without conditions) could have a material adverse effect on our business, results of operations and financial condition or otherwise disrupt our business.